Amherst FSL Workshop 2018

 (9:30am-10:00am) Unix essentials (Practical, optional)

-This session will review Unix commands and concepts used in this course:
+This session will review Unix commands and concepts used in this course (download this demo script to follow along):

 - The shell